intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 ---

-For scala user, please see [scala user guide](./scala.md) for how to run BigDL on hadoop/yarn cluster.
+For _**scala user**_, please see [scala user guide](./scala.md) for how to run BigDL on hadoop/yarn cluster.
-For python user, you can run BigDL programs on standard Hadoop/YARN clusters without any changes to the cluster(i.e., no need to pre-install BigDL or any Python libraries in the cluster).
+For _**python user**_, you can run BigDL programs on standard Hadoop/YARN clusters without any changes to the cluster(i.e., no need to pre-install BigDL or any Python libraries in the cluster).

 ### **1. Prepare python Environment**